refactoring-to/refactoring-to-streams/CHECKLIST.md

  * IntelliJ
  * Finder (you can't quit this)

+3. Sound check - check input levels, ensure high volumes are not clipped, that microphones are not too close to the mouth.

-3. Change monitor resolution to 1280x800
+4. Change monitor resolution to 1280x800

-4. Start recording
+5. Start recording

-5. Check it's really recording!
+6. Check it's really recording!

-6. Make IntelliJ full-screen
+7. Make IntelliJ full-screen

-7. Start talking!
+8. Start talking!